 They are not computed on the same data set.
 The grid-search is computed on a subset of the train set, and the final scores are computed on a holdout / test sample.

 They are not computed with the same model.
-After grid-search, Dataiku DSS retrains the model on the whole train set.
+After grid-search, Dataiku retrains the model on the whole train set.

 So while it is likely that the algorithm that looks best on the chart will also perform best on the holdout data and that the metric values will match, it is not always the case.

 We suggest you instead use this line chart to guide you in the following ways:

 Review the optimal set of hyperparameters found during grid search optimization on the training subset using the fly-over tooltips.